-Today, the vicious leftist radicalism of the 1960s is returning in spades to an apathetic America as the obsequious liberal establishment cow-tows before the BLM rabble in the streets in a sickening display of irrational and foolish white mea culpa.
+Today, the vicious leftist radicalism of the 1960s has returned in spades to an apathetic America as the obsequious liberal establishment cow-tows before the BLM and Antifa rabble in a sickening display of irrational and foolish white mea culpa.

 Not me.
 I abandoned the freewheeling liberal dogma of the left decades ago when I recognized what its unfeigned plans were.

 It was not about reforming the government.
 It was about ripping it down and replacing it with a hybrid brand of Marxist-Leninism, otherwise known as “Democratic-Socialism.”

 Sorry, Bernie Sanders, Joe Biden, Nancy Pelosi, Chuck Schumer, Sandy Cortez, and other members of the Congressional leftist aristocracy.
 Your brand of rose-tinted Communism is not for me.

 I still believe the founding fathers of this country had it right in 1776, when, in the Declaration of Independence, they wrote: